 -

-Promotes Muscle Growth – DHA and EPA support protein synthesis, which contributes to muscle growth and maintenance.
+Promotes Muscle Building – DHA and EPA support protein synthesis, which contributes to muscle growth and maintenance.

 -

-Improves Joint Health – Helps reduce joint pain and stiffness, especially in strength athletes and endurance athletes.
+Improves Joint Health – Helps reduce joint pain and stiffness, especially in strength and endurance athletes.

 -